-- The next ingredient is a healthy fat.
-You have a choice with this one.
-You can either use your favorite butter (grass-fed butter and unsalted butter are top choices).
-Or, you can use the same amount and substitute for coconut oil, MCT oil (medium chain triglycerides), or ghee.
+- Additional Fat: You have a choice with this one.
+You can either use your favorite butter (grass-fed butter and unsalted butter are my top choices).
+Or, you can use a similar amount of coconut oil, MCT oil (medium chain triglycerides), or ghee.
 All of these choices provide an excellent source of healthy fats that that boost you need in the coffee.

-- Then, you need a low-carb and keto-friendly milk source.
-I used unsweetened almond milk, but you can also use full-fat coconut milk or coconut cream instead.
+- Low-carb and Keto-friendly Milk: I used unsweetened almond milk, but you can also use full-fat coconut milk or coconut cream instead.

 - The key to a creamy keto coffee is using a blender or milk frother.
 You can try to stir this together with a spoon, but it won’t mix together as well.
 Trust me, if you use an electric mixer like a milk frother or Magic Bullet, it will combine it and make it taste better.

 - Add a sweetener.
 If you want to cut the bitterness down a bit, I suggest adding a dash of your favorite sugar substitute or stir in a sugar free flavor syrup.